 What Are the SASB Standards?

-The SASB standards are a set of rules for different companies.
-The standards were developed with participation from companies, investors and experts in the subject areas, and take evidence-based research into account.
+The SASB Standards are a set of rules for different companies that are currently maintained by the IFRS Foundation under the ISSB.
+The Standards were developed with participation from companies, investors, and experts in the subject areas, taking evidence-based research into account.
 An independent board provides oversight during the creation of every standard.

 - Environment